Adobe Premiere Rush Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Adobe Premiere Rush Video Editor workflows is unexpected shutdowns due to:
+An easily common mistake in Adobe Premiere Rush Video Editor workflows is losing hours of work due to:

 • Lack of Backups: Always keep multiple copies or cloud-based backups.